 After a long education session between the hospital nurse and LIT staff, the staff agreed to the check up.
 From the six staff tested (four monks and two lay persons) four tested positive to helicobacter pylori, a stomach bacteria which can lead to stomach ulcers and cancer.
 One lay person tested positive to Hepitatis B. Three had never been immunized against Hepitatis, so we followed up with immunization injections and paid for the treatment of h.pylori.

 Many of our students are unemployed refugees with limited finances.
 If the student does not have the financial resources to have the check up, we will offer to pay for the test and treatment (if within our budget).
-We are hoping to start this health program when the centre re-opens in February 2013 but this is subject to funding.
+We are hoping to continue this health program this year again.

 Donantions needed for our Health Care Project